codemod-com/docs/blog/2024-2-12cal-next-migration/index.md

 ### Cal.com

-[Cal.com](http://Cal.com) is an open-source scheduling platform, with a mission to connect a billion people ny 2031.
+[Cal.com](http://Cal.com) is an open-source scheduling platform, with a mission to connect a billion people by 2031.
 Cal.com is one of Vercel’s enterprise customers and we got introduced to them via Guillermo Rauch, Vercel’s CEO, as a great example of a progressive company with a large Next.js app which is keen on leveraging the latest features of Next.js including performance and devX gains.

 ### Codemod